London to Venice by train London to Venice by train

 Night Train Option

 For those who prefer to travel overnight, this option allows you to sleep during the journey and wake up in Venice.
+The night train leaves Milan Centrale late in the evening, with a convenient Venice leave time that ensures a restful overnight journey.
+The train arrives at Venice Santa Lucia station in the morning, ready for travelers to begin their day.
 Starting in London, you’ll transfer in Paris before boarding a sleeper train through Italy.
 Travel times vary, and fares generally start at around $739.

 Mountain Route

-If you’re looking for stunning views, this route takes you through the Swiss Alps.
+If you’re looking for a comfortable journey with spectacular scenery, this mountain route takes you through the Swiss Alps.
 After transferring in Paris, the train continues through Switzerland before heading into Italy and on to Venice.
+Traveling through the Alps provides breathtaking views, making this route ideal for travelers seeking both a relaxing travel experience and awe-inspiring landscapes.
 While this option adds extra travel time compared to the direct route, ticket prices are similar, starting at approximately $739.

 *Prices reflect advance booking rates.